 In 2010 with the popularity of smartphones allowing easy access to QR code reading apps and easier access to the internet, QR codes started to become popular in marketing materials and promotions.
 However, this was far from effortless, people had to download a separate app to scan the barcode and that became a barrier and defeated the point of it being a ‘Quick response’ code.
 Sure enough QR codes slowly fizzled out.

-Jump to 2020 – 2021 and phones now have built-in QR code readers within the camera, no need for users to spend time choosing and downloading an app.
+Jump to 2020 – 2021 and phones now have built-in QR code readers within the camera, no need for users to spend time looking for and downloading an app.
 Over the last year QR codes have made a real come back and for many people, it’s the first time they have been introduced to them, but it became the new normal to scan a QR code as you entered a salon, restaurant, shop as all generations embraced the NHS track and trace service.

 With the reintroduction of QR codes during the pandemic, we ran a poll on Twitter in March 2021 for 24 hours to ask if people believed QR codes are back for good or not.
 76% said they were here to stay.

-We believe they are here to stay too, so we invested a lot of time researching how QR codes can be used by charities and their fundraisers for fundraising, and we came up with a great use for them that we have now developed into our software.
+We believe they are here to stay too, so we invested a lot of time researching to find out how QR codes can be used by charities and their fundraisers for fundraising, and we came up with a great use for them that we have now developed into our software.

 In our fundraising pack software we have a challenger back sign for the fundraiser to pin to their t-shirt we already featured the URL to the fundraisers giving page for people to type the web address and donate.
 However, this is very long-winded so we now feature a QR code too so people can ‘quickly’ scan and donate even if the fundraiser is moving.